 Even if the cost seems scary, don’t let your new graduate skimp on coverage – advise them to purchase guaranteed asset protection (GAP) coverage.
 This type of insurance covers the difference of the loan payoff amount on a new or pre-owned vehicle and the actual cash value (ACV) of the vehicle, when an insurance carrier, due to theft or an accident, deems it a total loss.

 Remember, liability pays the other person, physical damage is required to cover damages to your car.
 Both coverages are too important to go with the “minimums.”

 Most college graduates see the standard life insurance included in their employee benefits as sufficient coverage.
 For many, that could be the case.
 Like every rule, there’s an exception or two to consider:

 - Exception #1 – Your young adult has a child who will need to be raised, fed, clothed, and educated in the unlikely situation of his or her premature death.

 - Exception #2 – Your college graduate has student loans along with a co-signer.
-In the event the primary borrower on the student loan passes away, Sallie Mae will call upon that co-signer to pay off the debt.
+In the even the primary borrower on the student loan passes away, Sallie Mae will call upon that co-signer to pay off the debt.
 In fact, the debt often becomes immediately due in full in that circumstance.
 Life insurance protects the co-signer in this case.